roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.17_World_Religions/Islam/Islam.md

 - Fasting
 	- Ramadan
 - Hajj
-	- at least once in ur lifetime.
+	- at least once in your lifetime.